-We have created times that are chronically short on time.
+We have created times that are chronically short on time (sic!).
 Everyone is chasing somewhere, in a hurry.
-We rush from meeting to meeting, from one issue to another.
-When we do something, we feel that we should be doing something else.
+We rush from one call to another, we even go to the bathroom with our headphones on.
+When we are dealing with one issue, we feel as we should be doing something else.

 Isn’t it a paradox that technological inventions have caught us in this trap?
 But did they catch us or did we ourselves?

 The technology was to help us simplify many routine activities, free us from what is tedious and less important.
 Car, washing machine, microwave, mobile phone, vacuum cleaner, dishwasher, finally e-mail and Internet.
 What happened to the time they were going to save us?

 Today lack of time almost determines the importance of a person.
 Your inaccessibility determines your rank, especially at work.
 If you are not busy, you are not someone to be reckoned with.
 If your cell phone is not ringing or texting constantly, you hardly exist.

 We complain about the constant lack of time as if it were an inherent quality of nature.
 Yet time has been following the same rhythm